Programs and Events

 Some of the prominent authors who presented in the first sixty-five years of the conference included: Eric Philbrook Kelly, Dartmouth College professor and 1929 Newberry Medal winner; John N. Cole, founder of The Maine Times; Robb Sagendorph, founder of Yankee magazine; A.S.
 Burack, editor of The Writer for many years; David McCord, Boston poet and children's author; Lois Lowry, 1990 Newbury Medal winner; Louis Turco, SUNY–Oswego writing professor, poet, and author of The New Book of Forms; Michael C. White, Fairfield University (CT) professor and author of four novels; Susanne Strempek Shea, prolific author of fiction and non-fiction works; and Wesley McNair, poet and director of the University of Maine—Farmington creative writing program; Betsy Sholl, Maine poet; Michelle Dionetti, children's author; and John Perrault, Portsmouth, NH's poet laureate.

-In the last six years many professional writers have joined this impressive list.
-Anita Shreve, author of thirteen novels, read from her yet to be released novel, Body Surfing.
+In the last nine years many professional writers have joined this impressive list.
+Anita Shreve, author of thirteen novels, read from her then yet to be released novel, Body Surfing.
 The late Donald Murray, Boston Globe columnist, memoirist and poet, taught the art of memoir by writing a Boston Globe column with conference attendees.
 The 66th annual conference also had additional workshops given by Maren Tirabassi, former poet laureate of Portsmouth, NH and former preacher at Ocean Park; Shelley Girdner, UNH faculty-non-fiction; Elizabeth Peavey, Down East columnist; Kimberly Green, UNH poetry faculty; Kate Chadbourne, singer, songwriter, & poet; and Clark Knowles, UNH fiction faculty.

 The 67th Writers Conference at Ocean Park featured Chuck Sambuchino, assistant editor of the 2008 Writers Market and editor of the 2008 Guide to Literary Agents (Writers Market, Cincinnati, OH); Masha Hamilton, author of three novels (The Camel Bookmobile—April 2007) and a faculty member at the Gotham Writers Workshop in NYC; and Michael C. White, author of five novels (Soul Catcher—September 2007) and professor of English at Fairfield University.
 Additional workshops were taught by Tom Maguire, Irish playwright and musician; Kimberly Green, poet and non-fiction instructor at UNH; Carolyn Megan, memoir and poetry instructor at Colby College; and Michelle Dionetti, author of children's storybooks.